How will the

 (Note: We have recently made changes to our CCRT

-curriculum.
-More information may be found
+Therapist and Canine Sports Medicine.
+More information may be found on

 and Physical Therapist Assistants take Canine